a-slide/NanoCount/docs/installation.md

 ## Dependencies

 [Minimap2](https://github.com/lh3/minimap2) is not a direct dependency but is required to generate the BAM alignment required by NanoCount.
+Alternatively, other aligners might be used but NanoCount requires the optional AS flag to be set.

 `NanoCount` only relies on a few robustly maintained third party python libraries which are installed together with the software when using pip or conda.